rpmuller/ePubs/WesternPhilosophy.md

-percentage of them will come to tfiare my desires as regards th* organization of society; these men, inspired by the energy and determination which my philosophy will give them, can preserve and restore aristocracy, with themselves as aristocrats or (like mef
+percentage of them will come to tfiare my desires as regards th* organization of society; these men, inspired by the energy and determination which my philosophy will give them, can preserve and restore aristocracy, with themselves as aristocrats or (like the sycophants of aristocracy.
+In this way they will achieve a fuller life than they can have as servants of the people."

-797

-WESTERN PHILOSOPHICAL THOUGHT

-sycophants of aristocracy.
-In this way they will achieve a fuller life than they can have as servants of the people/'

 There is another element in Nietzsche, which is closely akin to the objection urged by "rugged individualists" against trade-unions.
 In a fight of all against all, the victor is likely <o possess